Ottawa, May 8, 2020

 - (b) requests for redress (Ministerial decision) within 90 days, pursuant to section 129 of the Customs Act.

-43. If a client requests a correction or redress, the payment of the NPA may be deferred until a decision is rendered.
+44. If a client requests a correction, redress or Federal Court review, the payment of the NPA may be deferred until a decision is rendered.
 However, if it is determined that there was a contravention and that the penalty was correctly issued, and the penalty is not paid within 30 days, interest, at the prescribed rate, will be calculated on arrears from the day after the date the NPA was served, until the date the amount owing is paid in full.

 - (a) the client identification number: